Can a Workaholic Retire?

 You are a hard worker if you take measures to manage problems created by overwork, including cutting back on work.
 You have a problem with your intense work-focus if you look for ways to protect your work life from the demands of your family and friends, as well as your own needs.

-How can a Workaholic Retire?
+How can a workaholic retire?

 Retirement does not have to be an all-or-nothing decision.
 It can be, and is, a set of decisions on how you can move beyond your career-focused life and build your personal-centered life.